mnnxp/cadbaselibrary-freecad/README.md

 ~/.local/share/FreeCAD/Mod/CadbaseLibrary/
 ```

 **Please Note:** You can see the current mod folder path through the Python console in FreeCAD.
-The method is described in the [additional section](#freeecad-modules-and-macros-folders).
+The method is described in the [Additional Information](#freecad-modules-and-macros-folders).

 ### Dependencies